Our Team

 I am an Assistant Professor of Childhood Education at the NYU partner university St. Thomas Aquinas College.
 I am a Bilingual Educator and an advocate for quality and equity in the early care and education of children from diverse cultural, ethnic, and linguistic backgrounds.
 I have experience working with different bilingual programs both as an early childhood and elementary school teacher and as a teacher trainer/mentor.
 I have been a member and collaborator of the CFD Lab since 2018.
 In partnership with the CFD team, I investigate the rich language and education practices that are embedded in Latine families’ everyday lives.
 Learning from and with Latine families, I also work in developing new resources for early childhood education teachers, providers, and parents to enhance the practices of teachers and families that support the school readiness of young children in a culturally responsive and relevant way.
 The aim of my work is to strengthen partnerships between educators and parents to share knowledge and strategies that can improve the education and well-being of ALL young children.

-I am a postdoctoral associate in the Institute of Human Development and Social Change at NYU.
+I am an Assistant Professor of Human Development & Family Studies at University of Wisconsin-Madison.
 I earned my PhD in human development and MA in child development from the

 University of California, Davis, and my BA in psychology and economics from Barnard